lip6/ITSTools-web/gal.md

 ## <a name="credits"></a>Acknowledgements

-The GAL editor plugin was initially developed as part of the M1 student project and subsequent internship of KOUADIO Yao Louis Stephane Armel, SELLOU Hakim and ABKA Faycal, made in the MoVe team (Modeling and Verification) of Laboratory of Computer Science at the University Pierre et Marie Curie (LIP6), in the year 2012, under the supervision of Yann Thierry-Mieg.
+The GAL editor plug-in was initially developed as part of the M1 student project and subsequent internship of KOUADIO Yao Louis Stephane Armel, SELLOU Hakim and ABKA Faycal, made in the MoVe team (Modeling and Verification) of Laboratory of Computer Science at the University Pierre et Marie Curie (LIP6), in the year 2012, under the supervision of Yann Thierry-Mieg.
 The aim of the internship was to implement an Eclipse plugin that allows editing of GAL files.
 This plugin harnesses all the power of Eclipse, including auto-completion, or quick-fix.

-To achieve the goals, we used Eclipse and Xtext ([http://www.eclipse.org/Xtext/](http://www.eclipse.org/Xtext/)), an Eclipse plugin that allows you to define grammars for languages dedicated to a specific domain (**D**omain **S**pecific **L**anguage) in all its aspects, and this in a comprehensive manner.
+To achieve the goals, we used Eclipse and Xtext ([http://www.eclipse.org/Xtext/](http://www.eclipse.org/Xtext/)), an Eclipse plug-in that allows you to define grammars for languages dedicated to a specific domain (**D**omain **S**pecific **L**anguage) in all its aspects, and this in a comprehensive manner.

-The GAL plugin was developed using collaborative development tools, such as SVN for version control (public depot available with login/pass "anonymous/anonymous" at [svn co https://projets-systeme.lip6.fr/svn/research/thierry/PSTL/GAL](https://projets-systeme.lip6.fr/svn/research/thierry/PSTL/GAL)), as well as a server for continuous integration ([TeamCity](http://teamcity-systeme.lip6.fr/)).
+The GAL plug-in was developed using collaborative development tools, such as SVN for version control (public depot available with login/pass "anonymous/anonymous" at [svn co https://projets-systeme.lip6.fr/svn/research/thierry/PSTL/GAL](https://projets-systeme.lip6.fr/svn/research/thierry/PSTL/GAL)), as well as a server for continuous integration ([TeamCity](http://teamcity-systeme.lip6.fr/)).

-Essentially all developments since 2012 (metamodel updates, enhancements, rewritings...) are the work of Yann Thierry-Mieg.
+Essentially all developments since 2012 (meta-model updates, enhancements, rewritings...) are the work of Yann Thierry-Mieg.